 0516.
 Risk & reward.
 Whether you want to get rich, get the girl, get the job, or get revenge, you’ve got to be daring enough to do what most people just aren’t down to do, even if it means breaking the rules, going to jail, going broke, getting into fights, losing your job, losing your friends, looking dumb in front of everyone, or ending up in emergency shelter COD level-2. . . twice.

 0520.
 Beauty is for the few.
 With entries as personal and biting as some of my notes from 2016 I decided to let my last journal sit for some time.
 Editing went well albeit harder on me than it was on my editor.
 Mark didn’t want to make any changes to the actual text because he didn’t want to inject his own voice into the original work or “take away from the rage.”
-I never told him this, but that was one of the sickest things anyone has ever said to me.
 I can care less about the editing as much as the opportunity to work on my stack with an anthropological thinker or one who studies the dead professionally; in the case that something does happen to me: Mark Dyal can always publish my notes under the pseudonym — “Mark Dyal.”
 True anthropology.